MecGlandorff/MachineMaintenance/README.md

 # 🎢 Machine Failure Prediction System

 ## Overview
 This project is about detecting machine failures before they break down.
-Using the power of Support Vector Machines (SVM) and a dataset filled with operational data, I built a highly accurate system to predict machine failure.
+Using the power of Support Vector Machines (SVM) and a dataset filled with operational data, I built an accurate system to predict machine failure.

 ---